-Occasionally, POP has discussions with the trustees or GTW about the responsibility for a potential error that may have arisen in the course of POP's work for the trustees.
+Occasionally, POP has discussions with the trustees or GTW about the responsibility for a potential error that may have arisen in the course of POP's work on the scheme.
 POP would like some actuarial calculations to be done to enable them to consider whether to make a compensation offer to the trustees and, if so, how much.